 Famous for its vast collection of Impressionist paintings, Musée d'Orsay holds the largest number of famous paintings in the world by the painters we love — Monet, Manet, Pissarro, Morisot, and Renoir.
 But where do you start?
-Here, we've put together an essential must-see list that will get you to the greatest hits of Impressionism.
+Here, we've put together an essential must-see list that will get you to Impressionism's Greatest Hits.

 Manet was one of the first painters to feature scenes of modern life (as opposed to classical themes and landscapes) and was a key player in the transition from Realism to Impressionism.
 His early paintings — like Déjeuner Sur l'Herbe and Olympia — were both controversial and an inspiration for younger painters.
 You could say, in fact, that Manet launched modern art.